GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     <image src="https://github.com/GIfatahTH/states_rebuilder/raw/master/assets/01-states_rebuilder_state_wheel.png" width="400" alt=''/>
 </p>

-The state when mutated, emits a notification to its registered listener.
+The state when mutated emits a notification to its registered listener.
 The emitted notification has a boolean flag to describe is status :
   - `isIdle` : the state is first created and no notification is emitted yet.
   - `isWaiting`: the state is waiting for an async task to end.
-  - `hasError`: the state mutation has ended with error.
+  - `hasError`: the state mutation has ended with an error.
   - `hasData`: the state mutation has ended with valid data.

 states_rebuilder offers callbacks to handle the state status change.
 The state status callbacks are conveniently defined using the `On` class with its named constructor alternatives: